youngjon2001/JOE-DATA-PORTOFOLIO/README.md

 ### Data sources

-sleep and lifestyle data; The primary data was obtained from kaggle site [link here](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset)
+sleep and lifestyle data; The primary data was obtained from Kaggle site [link here](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset)

 ### Tools